-Group Name Description Iqp.studioAdmin User with privileges to access the site admin console, which is primarily used for configuration the built-in MQTT broker for inbound MQTT data. iqp.tenantAdmin User with administrative privileges. iqp.developer User that can create and update applications and have access to Entities and Queries. iqp.user User can access applications developed with Operations Hub.
+Group Name Description Iqp.studioAdmin User with privileges to access the site admin console, which is primarily used for configuration the built-in MQTT broker for inbound MQTT data.
+IMPORTANT: any users of another type shall not also be a member of this group, iqp.tenantAdmin User with administrative privileges. iqp.developer User that can create and update applications and have access to Entities and Queries. iqp.user User can access applications developed with Operations Hub.